enso-org/enso/docs/semantics/encapsulation.md

 ## Other notes

 - A private module implies that all the entities defined within are private
-- A private type implies that all the constructors, methods and fields defined within are private
 - A private constructor implies private fields defined in that constructor.